adlnet/xAPI-Spec/xAPI-Data.md

 described in [5.3.1 (Simple String Comparison) and 5.3.2 (Syntax-Based Normalization) of RFC 3987](https://tools.ietf.org/html/rfc3987#section-5.3), and
 SHOULD* NOT handle them using any approaches described in [5.3.3 (Scheme-Based Normalization) or 5.3.4 (Protocol-Based Normalization) of the same RFC](https://tools.ietf.org/html/rfc3987#section-5.3), or any other approaches.
+* LRSs SHOULD* apply the same IRI comparison and normalization rules with all IRIs in parameters and fields defined to contain IRIs.

 <a name="miscmeta"/>